matejlednar/My-highlighter/README.md

 User can define colors and statements for HTML, XML, JavaScript and DOM User can use own CSS rules
-User can display and highlight website's source code (must be a descendant of the <body> element) User can display and highlight inserted content into <pre><code> elements User can define that content may displays only once, add data-code="once" to the target element
+User can display and highlight website's source code (must be a descendant of the <body> element) User can display and highlight inserted content into &lt;pre>&lt;code> elements User can define that content may displays only once, add data-code="once" to the target element

 TODO add JS/DOM support - more statements
-TODO new option - change display order: output source <--> source output TODO highlight defined lines, e.g. data-highlight="2,5,6-8,11" TODO display plain text
+TODO new option - change display order: output source &lt;--> source output TODO highlight defined lines, e.g. data-highlight="2,5,6-8,11" TODO display plain text